AdrianHavengaBennett/terming-for-learning/README.md

 There are currently no pressing features left to implement as the project is completed to the expectation of what it was designed for (student project).
 However, should this program be made available to the public, further client and server-side validation for user's information safety will be necessary.
 At the moment, it's at an extreme basic level.
+For example, the session object is utilised with the user's username.
+In production, the user's ID would be a safer option.

 ## Technologies Used